-Tasty, moist and soft with the sweetness of the tomato, a hint of chilli and lots of sharp mature cheddar, our Cheesy Polenta Muffins are a perfect side to soups, stews or as a snack on their own.
-They are moreish and filling, so perfect to pack in your lunch boxes or picnics!
+Tasty, moist and soft with the sweetness of the tomato, a hint of chilli and lots of sharp mature cheddar, our Cheesy Polenta Muffins are a perfect sidekick to soups, stews or as a snack on their own!
+These Gourmet Savoury Muffins are moreish and filling, so perfect to pack in your lunch boxes or picnics!

 I haven’t used polenta all that much for a very long while.
 As a matter of fact, I remember buying my first bag of polenta.
 I read somewhere that a good way to make your sweet potato fries crispy is to sprinkle them with a bit of polenta.
 And I specifically remember not being able to find a small bag of it and having to buy 1.5kg of polenta.
 But that’s how my love for it started, really!
 I was here with a massive bag of it and had to make something delicious.

 No offence to anyone, but I always found cornbread a bit flat, in texture and in taste, to be honest.
 Unless it is flavoured with all things nice, like our Savoury Polenta Muffins.
 We use a bunch of things to make sure the flavour of these is through the roof: cheddar, sundried tomatoes, chilli and spring onions.
 All the different flavours complement each other in the most wonderful way.

 We make our polenta muffins using either yoghurt, sour cream or creme fraiche.
 This ensures they stay nice and moist.
 Nonetheless, they are best served whilst still slightly warm, as they become a bit denser the next day (still amazing with some butter though).